devuri/wpframework/docs/src/upgrade/env-config-upgrade.md

-## wpframework version 0.0.5
+# Upgrade ^0.0.5
  > Upgrade from wp-env-config to wpframework version 5

 To upgrade your project to use the latest `wpframework` version 5 and integrate the new initialization process in your `bootstrap.php` file, follow this guide: